amgb20/MLMI-MPhil-Thesis-MACE/README.md

 - Run the mace tutorials and did a subproject by evaluating the computation efficiency of each step of the mace schematic
 - Read MACE paper and notes
+- Main thing to look at is the equivarient MPNNs tensor product (equation 8 in paper)